ssbyrne89/DIYInvestmentPrimer/README.md

 the following two commands also need to be run when updating the DB schema `FLASK_APP=web_app flask db migrate` `FLASK_APP=web_app flask db upgrade`

+to count how many calls have been made that day use the following query in SQL
+'''SELECT COUNT(*)
+FROM api_call
+WHERE date LIKE '? %' AND api_key_id = ?'''

+count how many unique have been added for that day SELECT COUNT(DISTINCT company)
+FROM api_call
+WHERE date LIKE '? %'